 4. Integrate security into the application pipeline

-Red Hat OpenShift includes integrated instances of Jenkins for CI and Tekton, a next-generation Kubernetes CI/CD pipeline that works for containers (including serverless).
-Red Hat OpenShift also includes rich RESTful APIs that you can use to integrate your own build or CI/CD tools including a private image registry.
+Red Hat OpenShift includes integrated instances of Jenkins for CI and Tekton, a Kubernetes CI/CD pipeline that works for containers (including serverless).
+Red Hat OpenShift also includes rich RESTful application programming interfaces (APIs) that you can use to integrate your own build or CI/CD tools including a private image registry.

 A best practice for application security is to integrate automated security testing into your pipeline, including your registry, your integrated development environment (IDE), and your CI/CD tools.